go-vela/community/migrations/v0.14/README.md

 * `action.all` - run all supported actions (below) configured in the migration utility
 * `alter.tables` - runs the required queries to alter the database tables
+* `create.indexees` - runs the required queries to create the database indexes

 More information can be found in the [`DOCS.md` for the utility](DOCS.md).